rust-lang/rfcs/text/3509-prelude-2024-future.md

 Both of these perspectives can be applied to other scenarios too.
 Let's say we're finally able to stabilize the `Try` trait; should this be included in the following prelude?
 From a systems-based perspective, the answer would be "yes", since it's a fundamental operation which enables types to be named.
 From the merit-based perspective the answer would likely be "no", since it will be a new trait with limited usage.
 But it might be re-considered once it sees enough usage.

-We believe that taking a merit-based perspective makes sense if the upsides of a choice also carry noteable downsides.
+We believe that taking a merit-based perspective makes sense if the upsides of a choice also carry notable downsides.
 But as covered in the "tradeoffs" section of this RFC, there don't appear to be any meaningful downsides.
-So instead it seems better to base our evalutation on how the traits relate to the language, rather than on how much usage they see.
+So instead it seems better to base our evaluation on how the traits relate to the language, rather than on how much usage they see.

 # Prior art
 [prior-art]: #prior-art